Methylene Blue, a synthetic compound, is used as a nootropic to enhance memory, mood, and longevity.

-In 1891, German physician and Noble Prize recipient Paul Ehrlich pioneered the use of Methylene Blue in the treatment of malaria.[ii]
+In 1891, German physician and Noble Prize recipient Paul Ehrlich pioneered the use of Methylene Blue for the treatment of malaria.[ii]

 Ehrlich discovered that when MB was injected into animals in the lab, it would quickly concentrate in the brain.
 And had an uncanny ability to selectively target diseased tissues in the body.

 It was Ehrlich who coined the term “Magic Bullet” for this unique action displayed by Methylene Blue.
 A term still in use today.

-Methylene Blue has since been used to treat dementia, cancer chemotherapy, malaria, methemoglobinemia, urinary tract infections, cyanide and carbon monoxide poisoning.[iii]
+Methylene Blue has since been used to treat dementia, in cancer chemotherapy, malaria, methemoglobinemia, urinary tract infections, cyanide and carbon monoxide poisoning.[iii]

 How does Methylene Blue work in the brain?